 Dr. Pat Lindsay “Pinky” Catalla-Buscaino

 Dr. Patlindsay “Pinky” Catalla-Buscaino is the President of Filipino American National Historical Society – Houston, Texas Chapter (FANHS-HTX) and founding charter member since 2015.
 She is also the Founder and CEO of Kuwento Co.
 LLC, a business specializing in empowering BIPOC communities and Filipina/o/x Americans to write, tell, share, and publish their life stories, their kuwentos.

 Dr. Pinky has worked over 15 years in higher education and grass-roots community organizing.
 Dr. Pinky received her B.S. in Biology from the University of California, Riverside, M.Ed. in Higher Education Administration and Supervision from the University of Houston, and Ed.D. in Educational Leadership from Sam Houston State University.
 Her research interests are Filipino American identity, history, culture, and experiences.

-Dr. Pinky has been involved in several AAPI/Filipinx American organizations and initiatives, such as developing Pilipino Americans Taasan Ating Kabataan (PATAK) Educational Programs, a founding member and officer for Filipino Young Professionals of Houston (FYP), Filipino Street Festival lead off-stage programmer, member of Filipinx Artist of Houston, supporting Region 7 for FilVetRep, keynote speaker for first Philippine Graduation in Houston, content contributor to Filipinos in Houston book, Boogie in the Park Fundraiser, Adobo Hoedown for Tropical Storm Washi Victims, Adobo Hoedown for Ondoy Victims, Filipino Integritas, OCA-Greater Houston Advocates in Action program, Center for Asian Pacific American Women (CAPAW) Program co-chair for National and Regional summits in Houston, and Asian Pacific American Heritage Association (APAHA) volunteer.
+Dr. Pinky has been involved in several AAPI/Filipinx American organizations and initiatives, such as developing Pilipino Americans Taasan Ating Kabataan (PATAK) Educational Programs, a founding member and officer for Filipino Young Professionals of Houston (FYP), Filipino Street Festival lead off-stage programmer, member of Filipinx Artist of Houston, supporting Region 7 for FilVetRep, keynote speaker for first Philippine Graduation in Houston, a content contributor to Filipinos in Houston book, Boogie in the Park Fundraiser, Adobo Hoedown for Tropical Storm Washi Victims, Adobo Hoedown for Ondoy Victims, Filipino Integritas, OCA-Greater Houston Advocates in Action program, Center for Asian Pacific American Women (CAPAW) Program co-chair for National and Regional summits in Houston, and Asian Pacific American Heritage Association (APAHA) volunteer.

 Dr. Pinky was awarded Outstanding Student for Asian Pacific Student Programs in 2006 from University of CA, Riverside, Youth Outreach Leadership Award in 2011 by Gawad Kalinga Houston, and Outstanding APIA Employee Award in 2011 by Organization of Community Advocates-Greater Houston.

 Dr. Pinky is also creating a book of kuwentos/stories by Filipino Americans from all over the country.
-In her spare time, Dr. Pinky spends time with her amazing husband, Kevin, and tight-knit family, sings karaoke, dances, bakes, journals, and records her family oral history.
+In her spare time, Dr. Pinky spends time with her amazing husband, Kevin, and a tight-knit family, sings karaoke, dances, bakes, journals, and records her family oral history.